 Careers in the wildlife industry

-Wildlife careers in Southern Africa – such as game ranger jobs, field guide jobs, trails guide jobs, and nature conservation jobs – are in high demand.
+Wildlife jobs in Southern Africa – including positions working with animals and as game rangers, field guides, trails guides, ecologists, nature conservationists – are in high demand.
 If you want to promote and protect wildlife and habitats, then you’re well-suited for a career in this industry.

 We also offer a job guarantee for South African students within six months of graduating from our Bushwise Professional Field Guide course.

-After you graduate from a Bushwise course, you could become a: field guide/safari guide/nature guide, trails guide, game ranger, park ranger, game warden, ecologist, and conservationist.
-There is often confusion between some of these jobs, and many of them overlap.
-But there are some important distinctions as well, which we’ve discussed on each linked career page.
+After you graduate from a Bushwise course, you could be a field guide or safari guide, trails guide, game ranger, park ranger, game warden, conservationist or work directly with animals.
+There is often confusion between some of these jobs, as many of them overlap.
+There are some important distinctions, which we’ve discussed on each linked career page.

 International students and careers